Key Takeaway

 Bats

 Bats represent transformation and the threshold between the seen and unseen.
-In Chinese culture, the bat is actually a symbol of good fortune — the word for bat (fu) is a homophone for "blessing."
+In Chinese culture, the bat is actually a symbol of good fortune — the word for bat (fu) is a homophone for "blessing," and five bats together form the traditional Wufu, or "Five Blessings," motif.
 In gothic contexts, bats connect to vampires, night, and the idea of thriving in darkness rather than fearing it.

 Steampunk Gears